Kazexiii/deeplearning4j-docs/core-concepts.md

 ## Training a Model

-After configuring your neural, you will have to train the model.
+After configuring your neural network, you will have to train the model.
 The simplest case is to simply call the `.fit()` method on the model configuration with your `DataSetIterator` as an argument.
 This will train the model on all of your data once.
 A single pass over the entire dataset is called an *epoch*.
 DL4J has several different methods for passing through the data more than just once.

 The simplest way, is to reset your `DataSetIterator` and loop over the fit call as many times as you want.
 This way you can train your model for as many epochs as you think is a good fit.